 At its New York headquarters, the Regional Bureau for Africa team provides overall strategic oversight, guidance and quality assurance, as well as management, partnerships and communications support and a broader regional analysis, including on global issues.

 At the regional level, the Regional Service Centre in Addis Ababa, and sub-regional thematic hubs in Dakar, Nairobi and Pretoria, provide integrated and holistic support to RBA Country Offices and regional partners, such as the African Union Commission and the Regional Economic Communities, across all of UNDP’s areas of work.

-The Regional Centre also leads in coordinating the UNDP Africa Regional Programme, which focuses on supporting groups of countries or regional bodies to work together on addressing common and trans-border development challenges.
+The Regional Centre also leads in coordinating the UNDP Regional Programme for Africa, which focuses on supporting groups of countries or regional bodies to work together on addressing common and trans-border development challenges.

 At the national level, UNDP Country offices provide proactive support, and respond to country demands, for policy and programme advice, and ensure alignment of country programmes with regional and corporate priorities.